 With no stopping point to information online, users have to regulate their own use.
 Some find this easier than others.

 Refresh buttons and pull-to-refresh

 This feature of social media news feeds, live media updates and online sales events contribute to cycles of anticipation, discovery and reward.

 Think of highly anticipated ticket sales – such as the annual scramble for Glastonbury Festival tickets.
-Or live updates about a compelling news story or football match that you’re following online.
-The repetitive action of refreshing the page, to seek exciting information, is a feature of persuasive design that can extend our screen time.
+Or live updates about a compelling football match that you’re following online.
+The repetitive action of refreshing the page to seek exciting information is a feature of persuasive design that can extend our screen time.
 It’s the randomness of the reward that compels people to refresh multiple times – a feature similar to slot machines.

-For example, the colour red has long been associated with paying attention to important information.
-Many road signs use red to catch our eye, signal information or warn us.
-Likewise, many developers have used red for notification icons and other calls to action, to draw our attention and encourage action.
+Just like road signs and warning symbols, red is used to catch people’s eye; many developers have used red for notification icons and other calls to action, to draw our attention and encourage action.

 This is central to gambling and gaming platforms.
-Persuasive design features include incentivising sign-ups to gambling accounts with matched betting offers, encouraging competitive battles between online gamers, in-app purchases to enhance gameplay, rewarding users with advertising kickbacks or prize revenue and offering free merchandise to top account holders.
+Features include incentivising sign-ups to gambling accounts with matched betting offers, encouraging competitive battles between online gamers, in-app purchases to enhance gameplay, rewarding users with advertising kickbacks or prize revenue and offering free merchandise to top account holders.